How to Unblock a Shower Drain Without Chemicals

 What are some natural ways to unblock the shower drain?

-Do I need to make use of chemical drain cleaners to free my shower?
+Can I make use of chemical drain cleaners to free my shower?

-When should I call a professional plumber for my blocked shower drain?
+What should I do if I need to call a professional plumber about my blocked shower drain?

 Conclusion